 - Collapsed lung (pneumothorax), often occurring with a rib fracture

 - Facial bone fracture

 - Ruptured esophagus

 This condition can happen due to:

-- Certain medical procedures that insert a tube into the body, such as endoscopy (tube into the esophagus the stomach through the mouth), a central venous line (thin catheter into a vein close to the heart), endotracheal intubation (tube into the throat and trachea through the mouth or nose), and bronchoscopy (tube into the bronchial tubes through the mouth).
+- Certain medical procedures that insert a tube into the body.
+These include endoscopy (tube into the esophagus and the stomach through the mouth), a central venous line (thin catheter into a vein close to the heart), endotracheal intubation (tube into the throat and trachea through the mouth or nose), and bronchoscopy (tube into the bronchial tubes through the mouth).

 Air can also be found in between skin layers on the arms and legs or torso after certain infections, including gas gangrene, and after scuba diving.